marlanbar/dotfiles/README.md

 # dotfiles

-This repository consists of configuration for any tools I use within my Linux and vim development environment.
+This repository consists of configuration files for any tools I use within my Linux and vim development environment.
+The symlinks are created automagically thanks to Anish Athalye's dotbot.

 #### Use instructions:
 1. Download the repository to a folder in your home, preferably ~/.dotfiles